craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/How things Work/Alchemy/Known Alchemical Products.md

 Patches of weave applied to armor, ammunition, and weaponry can invoke the elements to their advantage (*flame tongue, frost brand*).

 #### Physical Patches
-Patches of Weave applied to armor, ammunition, and weaponry can provide a boost in physical attributes (*amulet of health*).
+Patches of Weave applied to armor, ammunition, and weaponry can provide a boost in physical attributes (*amulet of health*) or certain specific skills (*sneaky boots or some shit*).

 #### Mental Patches
-Patches of Weave applied to armor, ammunition, and weaponry can provide a boost in mental attributes (*amulet of health*).
+Patches of Weave applied to armor, ammunition, and weaponry can provide a boost in mental attributes (*amulet of health*) or certain specific skills (*historic lute or some shit*).

 #### Woven Patches
-Patches of Weave applied to armor, ammunition, and weaponry can provide a boost in efficiency (*+1, +2, +3, of slaying,*).
+Patches of Weave applied to armor, ammunition, and weaponry can provide a boost in efficiency (*+1, +2, +3, of slaying, true-dwarven-crafted tools*).

 ### Curse
 #### Attachment